Turkey Itinerary for 7 Days

 Izmir,

 Turkey Itinerary Day 4: Use this day to explore the nearby attractions in Cappadocia.
-Keep track of the time because we have to leave for Izmir today.
-Travel as late in the evening as possible from Cappadocia (Kayseri) to Izmir.
-There are two direct flights from Kayseri to Izmir, the rest are via Istanbul.
+Please keep track of the time, as we need to leave for Izmir today.
+Travel as late as possible in the evening from Cappadocia (Kayseri) to Izmir.
+There are two direct flights from Kayseri to Izmir; the rest are via Istanbul.
 Book your hotel in Kusadasi or Selcuk (Both are around one hour from Izmir).
-The Ephesus ruins are very close to Kusadasi (18km) and Selcuk (3km), making them ideal places to stay for an Ephesus trip.
+The Ephesus ruins are located very close to Kusadasi (18km) and Selcuk (3km), making them ideal places to stay for a trip to Ephesus.

 Turkey Itinerary Day 5: Explore Ephesus at your own pace.
 It is best to use a guide who can explain the historical significance of the numerous ruins.
 Kusadasi/Selcuk overnight

-• The Istanbul City Tourist Pass is excellent value for money and includes admission to most of the popular attractions.
-It also includes many skip-the-queue options within the pass.
-You’ll also have access to public transport and 4G WiFi while in Istanbul.
+• The Istanbul City Tourist Pass is of good value and includes admission to the most popular attractions.
+It also includes many skip-the-queue options.
+In addition, you’ll have access to public transport and 4G WiFi in Istanbul.

 • Museums are generally closed on Mondays.